ghosert/VimProject/note.md

 Tips: Put multiple next actions into one project here(you may need dedicated folder or markdown).

+### Make the latest mermaid work on zybuluo [BD: 2024-08-30 CD: unknown]

+- [x] update mermaid to latest version from 6.0.0 to 10.9.1, work for web page.
+- [x] Make pdf download work for latest mermaid charts, change docker file and codes to support `puppeteer` to convert html to pdf server side
+- [ ] update ~/productproject/ZuoYeProject/zuoyeproject/static/editor/md-help.markdown
+- [ ] search `TODO:` in ~/productproject/
+- [ ] mermaid js is not owned by zybuluo if we need to own it. what's the speed of the CDN for mermaid?
+- [ ] make a new mdeditor.html after mermaid and flowchart changes
+- [ ] deploy mermaid changes to prod

 ### Improve docker dev env

-Any ubuntu tool chains and neovim setup should be added into ~/docker and ~/.config/nvim/ and git push to persist neovim tips should be added to [[neovim-tips]]
+Tips: Any ubuntu tool chains and neovim setup should be added into ~/docker and ~/.config/nvim/ and git push to persist neovim tips should be added to [[neovim-tips]]

 - [ ] lazydocker, httpie, lazy git